What are The Advantages and Disadvantages of Travelling Alone.

-One of the main purposes of travel is to gain experiences that allow us to grow and develop as individuals and it is important that people travel the way that bests suits them at a particular time.
+One of the main purposes of travelling alone is that you will gain experiences that allow you to grow and develop as individuals and it is important that people travel the way that bests suits them at a particular time.
 For example, I like to go on adventure holidays and this invariably includes a small group and expert guide, and I frequently participate in writing retreats around the world with like-minded people.
 However, for me the real joy of travelling has always been to take off on my own and just ‘see’ what comes along the way.
 Of course, this can sometimes be fraught with frustrations, difficulties and even dangers.

 Most people who travel alone generally cite freedom as the great motivating factor: freedom to please themselves, go where and when they want, change their plans on a whim when they hear about something that is a ‘must’ to see and to accept spontaneous invitations by locals.

 Another item in the “pro” column for solo travel is that is can be a time for reflection and solitude and can help bring peace to your mind.
 You’ll get to know yourself better than you ever have before, learn what truly makes you happy and what you need to work on to improve as a person.
 It can often be challenging to face these truths but learning to overcome them is all part of the process of growing.

 You can spend time working on a hobby, reading books in coffee shops around town, hiking every day, or simply sitting and meditating.
 When you’re on your own, you can do whatever you want without having to worry about anyone else.
 That freedom is incredibly liberating.